-Some taxa thought to be extinct probably extant in modern time as endemic species.
-This is notably the case of Melitasphaeridium choanophorum which occurs in recent sediments of the Gulf of Mexico (Limoges et al. 2013; Price et al., 2017b).
+Finally, observation of previously thought extinct taxa suggests that these taxa are probably extant in modern time as endemic species.
+This is notably the case of Melitasphaeridium choanophorum which occurs in recent sediments of the Gulf of Mexico (Limoges et al. 2013; Price et al., 2017b) and the South China Sea (Li et al., 2017 ), as well as Dapsilidinium pastielsii found in surface sediments from the Indo-Pacific warm pool region (Mertens et al., 2014).

 4. Discussion

 The new biogeographic data we have presented, using 3636 assemblages in modern sediments of the global oceans and major inland seas, represent the enormous progress made since the first efforts of Williams in 1971 (with 44 taxa at 35 North Atlantic-Equatorial sites) and of Mudie and Harland in 1996 (65 taxa, 215 sites world-wide).These earlier studies also noted the very widespread distributions of most dinocyst species.
-However, Williams (1971) singled out four primary paleoceanographic marker species: Operculodinium centrocarpum sensu Wall and dale 1966 (for coastal North America and northern Atlantic), Impagidinium aculeatum (NW Africa), Spiniferites mirabilis (coastal eastern North Atlantic) and Nematosphaeropsis cf. N. labyrinthus (N. Atlantic Drift).
-Williams and Bujak (1977) then used data from 25 North Atlantic well sites and two deep-sea drilling cores to select O. centrocarpum, L. machaerophorum, Polysphaeridium zoharyi and Homotryblium floripes as important biogeographical and paleoenvironmental indicators for the North Atlantic.
-These studies and the work of Wall et al. (1977) have subsequently strongly influenced the paleoenvironmental interpretations assigned to pre-Quaternary dinocyst assemblages.
-Our new data show that caution is required in assigning paleoenvironmental characteristics to assemblages based on single indicator taxa.
-The same caution now applies to the use of the ecofacies and biogeographical provinces delimited by Williams (1971) and Mudie (1992) using multivariate factor analysis to link assemblages with sea-surface temperature and salinity, and to relate geographic provinces with ocean circulation and sea-ice margins (Mudie and Harland, 1996)
+However, Williams (1971) singled out four primary palaeoceanographic marker species: Operculodinium centrocarpum sensu Wall and dale 1966 (for coastal North America and northern Atlantic), Impagidinium aculeatum (NW Africa), Spiniferites mirabilis (coastal eastern North Atlantic) and Nematosphaeropsis cf. N. labyrinthus (N. Atlantic Drift).
+Williams and Bujak (1977) then used data from 25 North Atlantic well sites and two deep-sea drilling cores to select O. centrocarpum, L. machaerophorum, Polysphaeridium zoharyi and Homotryblium floripes as important biogeographical and palaeoenvironmental indicators for North Atlantic water masses.
+These studies and the work of Wall et al. (1977) have subsequently strongly influenced the palaeoenvironmental interpretations assigned to pre-Quaternary dinocyst assemblages.
+Our new data show that caution is required in assigning palaeoenvironmental characteristics to assemblages based on single indicator taxa, such as Polysphaeridium zoharyi or Tuberculodinium vancampoae.
+The same caution now applies to the use of the ecofacies and biogeographical provinces delimited by Williams (1971) and Mudie (1992) using multivariate factor analysis to link assemblages with sea-surface temperature and salinity, and to relate geographic provinces with ocean circulation and sea-ice margins (Mudie and Harland, 1996) because the analytical methods tend to heavily weight the ecological characteristics of a dominant species.